 The new law provides protections when a consumer is being treated at an in-network facility and receives care from an out-of-network provider.
 For example, when a patient undergoes surgery in an in-network hospital and receives care from an out-of-network anesthesiologist.

 Previously, out-of-network providers were able to bill the consumer for amounts not covered by the insurance policy.
 Under certain circumstances, the new law will limit how much of the out-of-network charges the consumer is responsible for paying.
-The consumer will still be responsible for deductibles, co-pays, and co-insurance as outlined in the insurance policy.
+The services must be covered under the insurance policy, and the consumer will still be responsible for deductibles, co-pays, and co-insurance as outlined in the insurance policy.

-If the consumer does not have health insurance or if the consumer plans to self-pay for a scheduled medical procedure, the health care provider must provide a “good faith estimate” of the total cost of services.
-This “good faith estimate” must include all primary services and any services related to the procedure.
+If the consumer does not have health insurance, the health care provider must provide a “good faith estimate” of the total cost of scheduled services when services are scheduled in advance.
+This “good faith estimate” must include reasonably expected costs for scheduled services.

 Have more questions?